Grand Prismatic Spring: Color

-The bright, vivid colors in the spring are the result of microbial mats of thermophilic bacteria around the edges of the mineral-rich water.
+The bright, vivid colors in the spring are the result of microbial mats of thermophilic bacteria and archaea around the edges of the mineral-rich water.
 The mats produce colors ranging from green to red; the amount of color in the microbial mats depends on the ratio of chlorophyll to carotenoids and on the temperature gradient in the runoff.
 In the summer, the mats tend to be orange and red, whereas in the winter the mats are usually dark green.

 The deep blue color of the water in the center of the pool results from the intrinsic blue color of water.
 The effect is strongest in the center of the spring, because of its sterility and depth.

 Physical structure

 The spring is approximately 370 ft in diameter and is 160 ft deep.
 The spring discharges an estimated 560 USgal of 160 F water per minute.